 The finance industry is undergoing a radical shift in light speed.
 Institutions around the world have no option but to adapt and conform to the evolution of the financial systems.
-People can expect significant changes to financial transactions and asset management in the coming future.
+People can expect significant changes to money transactions and management in the coming future.

-Blockchain technology and cryptocurrencies have been a central topic of conversations throughout the financial industry.
+Blockchain technology and cryptocurrencies have been central in financial conversations throughout the industry.
 There are the lovers and the haters.
 However, the fact that distributed ledger technology will disrupt financial institutions and the global economy is indisputable.
-That is according to one of the most influential names in global finance, Christine Lagarde (International Monetary Fund Managing Director & Chairwoman).
+That is according to one of the most influential names in global finance, Christiane Lagarde (International Monetary Fund director).
 She has made the significant statement, “cryptocurrencies could displace central banks and international banking.”
-This displacement implies that the power over the financial systems will become decentralized and more democratic.
+This displacement implies that the power over the financial systems will be taken away from institutions and governments, and be given to whom it truly belongs, the people.
 In this article, we will cover some examples of what is about to change in regards to the current financial systems and how it will affect the world.

 Distributed ledger technology is considered by the tech industry to be the biggest computer science achievement since the internet, there are many characteristics to back up such a strong statement, but the following core aspects are the ones that make it truly revolutionary for the financial industry.

 Immutability — Once transactions data has been recorded on the blockchain it is impossible to tamper with it.
-The data becomes incorruptible and permanent.
+The data become incorruptible and non-expirable.

-Transparency — Blockchain by definition is an open network of computers.
+Transparency — Blockchain by definition is a network of computers used to power it.
 Any node in the network or anyone who interacts with it has full access to every piece of data recorded in real time.

 Autonomy — Individuals who use blockchain technology are in full control over their assets, they are also responsible for their security and storage.

-Censorship resistance — Since blockchain technology is a gigantic network of computers distributed around the world, it makes it by design practically impossible for regulators to interfere with it due to its spread out global nature.
+Censorship resistance — Since blockchain technology is a gigantic network of computers located around the world, it makes it by design practically impossible for regulators to interfere with this technology due to its spread out global nature.